mwaykole/vdiff/docs/dev-doc/01-concepts.md

 # Basic Concepts

-This document explains fundamental concepts you need to understand vdiff. **No prior knowledge required.**
+This document explains fundamental concepts you need to understand dfastllm. **No prior knowledge required.**

 ## What is an AI Language Model?